B-paes/LOVE2d-Games-Using-LUA/README.md

 [//]: # (Add the features of your project here:)
 This app features the following tools for make games:

-- ⚛️ **LOVE** — A framework for building games and visual interfaces.
+- ⚛️ **LOVE** — A free source famework for building games and visual interfaces.
 - ⚛️ **LUA** — High level language.

 ## Getting started

-Describe here the way to use/install your project
+To run the game is necessary to install the LOVE framework.
+Insade the project folder in terminal you can play using the command: love [game folder].
+example: love ARCADE

 ## License